Session: Tracking Individual Conversations¶

 const tempService = new InMemorySessionService();

-const exampleSession: Session = tempService.createSession({
+const exampleSession: Session = await tempService.createSession({

 appName: "my_app",